davidwolfpaw/macbook-setup/README.md

 # david's macOS Setup Guide
+*Note: this is being rebuilt as a set of install scripts found in `/scripts` and `/configs`.
+I will be updating the Readme below to match that better soon, while still noting the things that are going on.*

 Blatantly stealing the idea from Kevin Elliott's [El Capitan Guide](https://gist.github.com/kevinelliott/e12aa642a8388baf2499), I've decided to document as much as I can of my new computer setup guide.
 There's a lot to do when refreshing a computer or setting one up from scratch, but a bit of planning reduces a ton of pain later on. :relaxed: